JaneNjeri/Python-mini-project-JNjeri/README.md

 To start anayzing contents of a pdb file run `Launcher.py`.

 ## Disclaimer
 The alignment option does not clearly depict the alignment of long sequences.
-This work is underway, and should soon be out.
+This section will be handled, and should soon be updated.
+I welcome any contribution in making the program better :hugging_face:.

 **All in all enjoy!**